You’ve heard the argument time and time again:

 but a poorly designed auto-correct app on your phone does misspell words.

-Guns, when being used, not being used to kill people or in preparation for the anticipation of possibly killing people, are by default the exception, not the rule.
+Guns, when being used, not being used to kill living organisms or in preparation for the anticipation of possibly killing living organisms, are by default the exception, not the rule.